ibrahim-shedo/udemy_data/README.md

 Udemy Courses Data Analysis
 This project aims to analyze Udemy course data using Python and Pandas to extract key insights related to the subjects, pricing models, subscribers, and course details.
-The dataset provides information about Udemy's diverse course offerings, including course IDs, titles, pricing, levels, and subject categories.
+The dataset provides information about Udemy’s diverse course offerings, including course IDs, titles, pricing, levels, and subject categories.

 Table of Contents
 Project Overview